p208p2002/article-approval-checker/README.md

 # Article approval checker(AAC)
-AAC is a vote system for evaluation a article is good or not; it's a simple vote system build up with AAC-server and AAC-client
+AAC is a embedded vote system for evaluation a article(on web site) is good or not; it's a simple vote system build up with AAC-server and AAC-client

 [demo on github(only UI)](https://p208p2002.github.io/article-approval-checker/aac-client/build/)
 #  AAC-server